smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetAudioStreamingIndicator/index.md

 _SetAudioStreamingIndicator_Response_ must return:
     - SUCCESS when the Play/Pause button is set to the desired icon;
     - IGNORED when the Play/Pause button was already set to the desired icon;
-    - DISALLOWED when the RPC is used in an invalid HMI level.
+    - DISALLOWED when the RPC is used in an invalid HMI level;
+    - and other applicable resultCodes.

 _**Note:**_
-_In case HMI does NOT respond during \<DefaultTimeout>, SDL must respond "GENERIC_ERROR, success:false"_.
+_In case HMI does NOT respond during \<DefaultTimeout>, SDL must respond "GENERIC_ERROR, success:false"_ to mobile application.

 #### Parameters